 Vietnam has suffered a critical electricity shortage in the past, as rapid development and economic expansion has seen a rapid spike in energy use nationwide.
 The development of the Song Ong Hydropower plant helps remedy this problem by exporting electricity directly to the grid.

 This project helps reduce rolling blackouts and lessens the risk of cascading national grid collapse due to overload.
-As it is a clean and renewable energy project, Song Ong is an important investment in the region's industrialisation, avoiding the use of carbon-intensive, coal-powered energy solutions and saving 21,500 tonnes in CO 2 emissions annually.
+As a clean and renewable energy project, Song Ong is an important investment in low-carbon industrialisation for the region, avoiding the use of coal-powered energy solutions to save 21,500 tonnes of CO2 emissions annually.
 The small size of the plant ensures that there are no significant environmental impacts.

 With the development of the Song Ong Small Hydro Project, both the Quang Son commune and wider Ninh Thuan province benefit.
-The project has contributed directly to the improvement of existing low-quality infrastructure systems by the construction of a new road.
-The project has also ensured permanent employment to local stakeholders.
-These developments empower local communities with the opportunity to grow their businesses in a sustainable way, unconstrained by limited access to power.
+The project has contributed directly to the improvement of existing infrastructure through the construction of a new road, and has provided permanent employment to local stakeholders.
+These developments empower local communities with the opportunity to grow their businesses in a sustainable way, unconstrained by limited access to power